serverless-mom/PortfolioPage/readme.md

 # Portfolio site
 A porfolio of past projects that demonstrates familiarity with a number of current frontend techniques.
+[See its un-optimized hosting here.](http://demotobyfee.s3-website-us-east-1.amazonaws.com/)

 ## Setup
 the index page is created with Jade and then built (in my case) with [CodeKit](https://incident57.com/codekit/)